-Whether your camper arrives on one of our counselor-staffed buses or by family car, they’ll be greeted at the arrival area by HI-Hills Day Camp staff and then be directed to the morning assembly area to gather with their bunk mates.
-Younger and new campers will always be escorted, and everyone will assemble at the amphitheater to start the day.
+Whether your camper arrives on one of our counselor-staffed busses or by family car, they’ll be greeted at the arrival area by Hi-Hills Day Camp Staff.
+Staff will then direct the campers to the amphitheater for morning assembly.
+All campers are escorted and accounted for immediately upon arrival by the camp staff.

 Day Camp Director Announcements